ArnaudPel/CamKifu/roadmap.md

 links to similar projects : [http://remi.coulom.free.fr/kifu-snap/]

-## VISION
+## COMPUTER VISION

-Ideas that have yet to make it to this world (or be discarded)
+Things to investigate, do, or discard.

 ### Board finder auto

-- takes for ever when `Room 1.mov` is pyrdowned. most likely because bf finds too many lines. investigate
+- takes forever when `Room 1.mov` is pyrdowned. most likely because bf finds too many lines. investigate
 - save background and re-run only if the image is "disturbed" for too long ?
 Only after several converging detections maybe
 - enable manual corrections, which should then disable automatic changes (at least for the corrected corner(s))
 - try to make out the vertical side of the goban at the front, it HAS to be excluded